ethandacat/editcat/README.md

     Fork this repo, then send a pull request :)
   </details>

+### Why do we need something like this?

+We believe you should be in control of your own browser without needing to learn JavaScript.
+EditCat allows for fine-grained control of **A LOT** of aspects of the website's frontend without too much fluff.

+---

 # Installation

 To install EditCat, there are two ways, auto-installation and manual installation.